 “The biggest barrier to people contacting us is they assume we won’t be able to help them because they’ve already been turned down elsewhere, or they are embarrassed or too scared to lay it all out on the table.
 All I can say is that this is exactly what we are here for, to help people access fair credit, avoid high interest rates, sleepless nights and bad debt.
 We helped 117 people pay off their debts last year, and we can help many more in 2022.”

 CLEVR Money released almost £130,000 from members’ Christmas savings accounts in November, up £11,000 from last year, showing people saved more for the festive season.

 It also handed out almost £514,000 in Christmas loans this year, up £60,000 on Christmas 2020 when locals borrowed a total of £453,000.

-The increase in both savings and loans is down to both a greater appetite to make the most of the festive season, and his team’s growing presence in the community, according to CLEVR co-manager Anthony Brookes.
+The increase in both savings and loans is down to both a greater appetite to make the most of the festive season, and his team’s growing presence in the community, according to a CLEVR Money manager.

 They said: “We were delighted to see the Christmas Savings increase, showing people have put away more than ever before to cover the expenses of the festive season.
 And the increase in loans is also good as it means people who have to borrow, are doing so with a responsible and reputable lender like ourselves rather than payday loans companies or loan sharks.